- Adding payments

 - It makes fewer mistakes than doing everything manually

-Tip 4: Use manual for special cases
+Tip 4: Use Manual for Special Cases

-Tip 5: Make it a routine
+Tip 5: Make It a Routine

-- Offset for example every Friday
+- For example, offset every Friday

 - Or always the day before your SEPA run